chaobo8484/chaobo8484/README.md

 ## Hi!
 There is 10^12byte👋
 ### Welcome to visit my repository

-What I've pin is the repository I'm currently developing/contributing to.
+What I've pinned is the repository I'm currently developing/contributing to.

 A pure Vibe Coder\Contributor
 Currently looking for a job related to Vibe Coding/game editing/game scheme.